Spencerooni/Spencerooni.github.io/_posts/2015-07-14-visualizing-gps-coordinates-and-elevation-in-3d-using-javascript.markdown

 Why am I interested?
 Well, I do a bit of cycling and I like my technology.
 These interests came together and I created <a href="https://www.microsoft.com/en-gb/store/apps/straza-mate/9nblggh0cn1r" target="_blank">a Windows Phone app called Straza Mate</a> which integrates with <a href="https://www.strava.com">Strava</a> (Strava being one of the most popular sites for athletes to upload and share their activities).
 So I'm interested in what I can do with my data (using <a href="http://strava.github.io/api/" target="_blank">Strava's extremely good API</a>) and nice ways to relay information.

-If you want to visualize a ride on Strava like I'm trying to do, you can retrieve the raw activity stream via their <a href="http://strava.github.io/api/v3/streams/" target="_blank">Stream API</a> (you'll need to be authenticated to retrieve your data, so either log in, or if you're a developer, you can pass a valid <code>access_token</code>):
+If you want to visualize a ride on Strava like I'm trying to do, you can retrieve the raw activity stream via their <a href="http://strava.github.io/api/v3/streams/" target="_blank">Stream API</a> (you'll need to have a Strava account and create an application at [strava.com/developers](http://strava.com/developers) to obtain an <code>access_token</code>).

 <pre>
 <code>